pydicom/pynetdicom/docs/apps/echoscu.rst

 |1.2.840.10008.1.1       | Verification SOP Class                             |
 +------------------------+----------------------------------------------------+

-The application will request presentation contexts using these transfer
+The application will request a presentation context using these transfer
 syntaxes:

 +------------------------+----------------------------------------------------+